 Lost Property: Fill out the form on the Cross Country Lost Property page.

-Bad weather or work on the line could disrupt your travel, it is worth checking the arrival time of your Cross Country Train.
+Bad weather or work on the line could disrupt your travel, it is worth checking your Cross Country Train's arrival time.

 If your train is delayed or cancelled, you can claim compensation from Cross Country.
 The amount you are entitled to depends on how late you arrive at your destination, as follows:

 30 – 59 minutes: 50% of the cost of a single ticket or 50% of the cost of either leg of a return ticket